darkerego/PoloniexTradingBot/README.md

   -o, --override        Sell anyway, do not wait to buy first. (for debugging) -u, --usdt_anchor     Attempt to buy/sell from/to usdt when oppurtune,
                         default=False
+  -b, --btc_tether      Attempt to buy/sell to markets when possible

 </pre>